apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 }
 ```

 Pretty simple stuff, right?
 We recommend you to give the code file the name *"Code File 0: Make A Move"*.
 However, you can really give it any name, as long as you can identify it.
+After this, submit it, using the respective button.

 Now, for the board state, you can really make any sort of board state you wish, as long as you submit it and give it an identifiable name for you to select in the ["Challenge Creator"](https://fe.up.pt/gamflew/#/challenge-manager).
 When making the existing challenges, we tried to make initial board states that either created little work for the players, or, somehow, made the challenge more interesting.

 If you want a suggestion: just add one piece (red or blue) to the board, as that is all that is needed for the challenge!

-After creating these, head on to the "Challenge Manager" page to create a brand new challenge.
+After also submitting the new board state, head on to the "Challenge Manager" page to create a brand new challenge.

 #### 3.1.3 Creating a Challenge
 The idea is to create a challenge for one of the return lines.
 The first thing to do is selecting the code file and board state you created in the previous step.